savetheinternet/kusabax-idcrack/README.md

 To generate the rainbow table, use `./ids <database filename> --generate`.
 Depending on disk and CPU speeds, this may take a few minutes (or even hours), but only needs to be done once.
 This will produce a 24GB file.

 ### Search
-To decode an ID, use `ids <database> <poster id>`.
+To decode an ID, use `./ids <database> <poster id>`.
 All possible IPv4 addresses will be printed to standard output line by line.
 Again depending on CPU and disk speeds, this may take a few minutes.